umgbhalla/starred/README.md

 ## Others

+- [rochacbruno/py2rs](https://github.com/rochacbruno/py2rs) - A quick reference guide for the Pythonista in the process of becoming a Rustacean
 - [trimstray/the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.
 - [learnbyexample/vim_reference](https://github.com/learnbyexample/vim_reference) - :q   Vim reference guide for beginner to intermediate users
 - [rust-in-blockchain/awesome-blockchain-rust](https://github.com/rust-in-blockchain/awesome-blockchain-rust) - Collect libraries and packages about blockchain/cryptography in Rust